Aruvaro-Chulvi/OFFLINED/README.md

   </a>
 </p>

-### 🔹 Offlined (EN,ES,FR,PT)
+### 🔹 OFFLINED (EN, ES, FR, PT)

-**OFFLINED** is a fully self-contained, 100% offline desktop-style web application designed to give any user an autonomous digital ecosystem without relying on the internet.
-It allows you to chat with a local Large Language Model (Phi-4-mini-instruct-Q4_K_M-GGUF) or with specialized expert agents — including medical professionals, biologists, engineers, survival experts, and dozens of other domains — all running entirely on your own device.
+**OFFLINED** is a fully self-contained, 100% offline, desktop-style web application designed to provide users with an autonomous digital knowledge environment without relying on the internet.
+It allows interaction with a local Large Language Model (Phi-4-mini-instruct-Q4_K_M, GGUF format) as well as with specialized knowledge agents spanning domains such as medicine, biology, engineering, survival, and other fields — all running entirely on the user’s own device.

-But OFFLINED is much more than a chat interface.
-It integrates a complete knowledge and productivity environment: **offline Wikipedia, offline worldwide maps** with searching, favorites and markers, **a powerful taxonomic Wiki-Trees explorer, a full media center** (images, music, videos, documents), **file management with folders and drag-and-drop, notes, audio notes, calendar, whiteboard**, and a local documents library.
-Everything runs locally, without any cloud services, telemetry, analytics, or external network calls.
+OFFLINED is more than a chat interface.
+It integrates a complete offline knowledge and productivity ecosystem, including **offline Wikipedia**, **offline worldwide maps** with search, favorites, and markers, a **taxonomic Wiki-Trees explorer**, a **local media center** (images, music, videos, documents), **file management with folders and drag-and-drop**, **notes and audio notes**, **calendar**, **whiteboard**, and a personal document library.
+All components operate locally, without cloud services, telemetry, analytics, or external network calls.

-OFFLINED is built as a personal offline “operating system” for knowledge, survival, study, and independence.
-Whether you want a private AI assistant, a portable encyclopedia, a survival companion, or a resilient digital toolkit for emergencies — OFFLINED works anywhere, anytime, even in total isolation.
-The entire system is crafted to be lightweight, privacy-first, multilingual, and completely self-sufficient.
+OFFLINED is designed as a personal offline “operating system” for knowledge, study, preparedness, and digital independence.
+Whether used as a private local AI assistant, a portable encyclopedia, or a resilient information toolkit for low-connectivity or emergency scenarios, OFFLINED continues to function anywhere — even in total isolation.
+The system is lightweight, privacy-first, multilingual, and deliberately self-sufficient.

-When the internet disappears, **your AI, your data, and your knowledge stay with you.**
+When internet access is unavailable, **your AI, your data, and your knowledge remain with you.**

 <br>
 <p align="center">